api-platform/docs/core/serialization.md

 ### Embedding Relations

-By default, the serializer provided with API Platform represents relations between objects using [dereferenceables IRIs](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
+By default, the serializer provided with API Platform represents relations between objects using [dereferenceable IRIs](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 They allow you to retrieve details for related objects by issuing extra HTTP requests.

 In the following JSON document, the relation from a book to an author is represented by an URI: